 2.1 Temporal Visualization

-Figure 3 highlights what research topics had important bursts and how persistently they were funded over time.
-A total of 31 different diagnosis have been funded over the past 30 years, and 14 topics were picked by the burst analysis algorithm and also used as input into the Tableau visualization.
-In total, the most funded areas are Others (116), Autism (91), Stroke (82), Sensory Integration, and Brain Injuries.
-During the 1980’s and 1990’s, Amputation related research projects have been funded the most.
-During the 1990’s, Sensory processing disorders related projects have also been equally encouraged by AOTF.
-During the 2000’s, Autism related research projects have been funded the most, followed by Heart and Stroke related projects.
-There were a total of 272 different projects during this decade, with $64.7m of funding granted (almost of twice the amount funding compared to 1990’s).
-New research areas funded the most during the 2000’s were Orthopedics and Neurodegenerative diseases.
-After 2010, Autism and Heart related research projects have still been the most AOTF funded research areas, although the total breadth of diagnosis areas covered has widened quite a bit.
-There is a total of $57.8m funding provided between 2010 and 2016.
-New research areas funded during this time are Burns and HIV/AIDS.
+Figure 3 highlights the research topics withimportant bursts and the persistency of the funding over time.
+Thirty-one different diagnoses have been funded over the past 30 years, and 14 topics were picked by the burst analysis algorithm and also used as inputs into the Tableau visualization.
+In total, the most funded areas are Other Diagnoses (116), Autism (91), Stroke (82), Sensory Integration, and Brain Injuries.
+During the 1980s and 1990s, Amputation-related research projects received the most funding.
+During the 1990s, Sensory processing disorder related projects were also equally encouraged by AOTF.
+During the 2000s, Autism related research projects received the most funding, followed by Heart and Stroke related projects.
+There was a total of 272 different projects during this decade, with $64.7 million of funding granted (almost twice the amount compared to the 1990s).
+New research areas funded the most during the 2000s were Orthopedics and Neurodegenerative diseases.
+After 2010, Autism and Heart related research projects have still been the most AOTF funded research areas, although the total breadth of diagnosis areas covered has widened.
+A total of $57.8 million was granted between 2010 and 2016.
+New research areas funded during this time have been Burns and HIV/AIDS.

-Fig 3.
+Figure 3.
 Burst Analysis of Topic Keywords